Magicat8bill/Sneaky-S0ng/README.md

 # 🎵 Sneaky $0ng 🎵
 ___
-Sneaky $0ng is a music cypher that will generate a complex song for you, with a secret message hidden inside.
-Using MuseScore as we did, or other music-making applications Sneaky $0ng can generate sheet music, complete with notations and dynamics.
+Sneaky $0ng is a music cypher that generates a complex song for you, with a secret message hidden inside.
+Using MuseScore, as we did, or other music-making applications, Sneaky $0ng can generate sheet music, complete with notations and dynamics.
 Although we can't promise that your cypher will sound good when played, it will be tough to decypher.
 This is in part to the complex series of beats utilizing different pitches to create a cypher that is almost impossible for most people to crack.
 ___
 ### REQUIREMENTS.
-If you want to be able to use sneaky $0ng you will need some very basic programs to use it.
+If you want to use sneaky $0ng, you will need some very basic programs.
 ___
 -  This program must be run in Python3
 -  _____________________________________